pdjr-signalk/pdjr-signalk-push-notifier/README.md

 ## Operating principle

-The plugin monitors all selected keys in the Signal K tree which have an associated metadata object that contains a 'zones' property and which are therefore able to support alarm function.

-The plugin waits for values to appear on each key and checks these against the associated metadata alarm zones configuration: if the key value falls within an alarm zone then a notification will be issued on the path 'notifications.*key*' using the rules defined in the *key*'s metadata zones property.

-Each time a notification is issued the alarm digest and any specified output channel states are updated.
+The plugin monitors the configured Signal K paths for the appearance of an alarm notification and, if the raised notification has a method value which is trapped by a push notification service then the notification is forwarded to all users subscribed to that service.

 ## Author